lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 This idea is obvious enough that a few other people have implemented their own versions of it:

-1. [Laurens Geffert](https://janlauge.github.io/2021/google_timeline_travel_history/): One of the aforementioned highly talented Google data scientists - His solution was the optimal mix of my 2 approaches - He whittled down the space of points required by focussing on the processed data and then mapped it using a country lookup.
+1. [Laurens Geffert](https://janlauge.github.io/2021/google_timeline_travel_history/): One of the aforementioned highly talented Google data scientists - His solution is kind of a mix of my 2 approaches - He whittled down the space of points required by focussing on the processed data and then mapped it using a country lookup.
 I suspect the API he used to do the country lookups was also much more performant than the one I used (I just used whatever ChatGPT recommended).
+I should add here that, like me, he also performed a sanity check of the results and manually removed a few obviously nonsensical datapoints.

-If Lauren already solved the problem, why blog my solution?
-Well I could give you reasons like my algorithm is slightly different or that it's implemented in python instead of R, but really it's because because Pete Campbell is my spirit animal.
+If Laurens has already solved the problem, why blog my solution?
+Well I could give you reasons like I used a different algorithm or that it's implemented in python instead of R, but mostly it's because because Peter Campbell is my spirit animal.

 	![png](/images/2024-05-26/campbell.png)
 	<p style="text-align: center;">
-	<i>You tell 'em Pete!</i>
+	<i>Yeah, you tell 'em Pete!</i>
 	</p>
 2. [Geoprocessing](https://geoprocessing.online/): This company lets you upload your timeline data and then helps you with various analyses.
 I didn’t want to upload my data anywhere so haven’t experimented with this.
 3. [Mileagewise](https://www.mileagewise.com/): They use Google timeline data to create mileage logs (In the US you can claim tax benefits by claiming the mileage incurred while driving around as a business expense) This is a very different usecase from the one considered here, but I threw it in because it's an ingenious use of timeline data.